LokiVee/ElevatorSimulator/README.md

 ## Introduction

 This project simulates a complex **elevator system** operating in a large building, handling passenger requests and optimizing transportation to reduce wait and travel times.
 It is built using **C#** and designed with **Solid principles** to make the system modular and maintainable, while ensuring optimal performance.
 The simulation manages multiple elevators, efficiently picking up and dropping off passengers based on real-time input.
+The solution makes use of a number of different patterns from the State Pattern, CQRS and factory pattern to ensure the application is maintainable and scalable

 ---